LeaoMartelo2/wireframe_game/README.md

 <img src="readme/2.png">

 For convenience, it's also provided a [Shell script](./log.sh)\
-This script will keep automatically print the log, while also coloring each log type with a corresponding color.
+This script will automatically print the log, while also coloring each log type with a corresponding color.